farhaven/wireless/readme.md

     ... wait a bit for scanning and configuration ...
     $ dhclient iwn0

+The result of the scan is also written to the file `/tmp/nw-aps`.
+It contains one line for each access point with the following information:

+    BSSID RSSI encrypted?
+SSID

 Configuration
 -------------
 This is an example configuration file: